MaxLuxs/Flagship/README.md

 ---

+## 🎯 Why Flagship?

+Flagship is a **Kotlin Multiplatform feature flag library** that enables you to:

+- 🔄 **Feature Toggles** - Enable/disable features remotely without app updates
+- 🧪 **A/B Testing** - Run experiments and compare variants with statistical significance
+- 📊 **Gradual Rollouts** - Deploy new features to a percentage of users
+- 🛡️ **Kill Switches** - Instantly disable problematic features in production
+- 🎯 **Remote Configuration** - Change app behavior and settings dynamically
+- 🚀 **Kotlin Multiplatform** - Share logic between Android and iOS

+Perfect for: mobile apps, KMP projects, gradual feature releases, experimentation, and runtime configuration.

+---

 ## ✨ Features

 - **🚀 Multiplatform**: Native support for **Android** and **iOS**.
-- **🔌 Pluggable Providers**: Use Firebase, REST, or your own custom source.
-Use multiple sources simultaneously with fallback strategies.
+- **🔌 Pluggable Providers**: Use Firebase Remote Config, REST APIs, or custom sources.
+Multiple providers with fallback strategies.
-- **🧪 A/B Testing**: Built-in experimentation engine with deterministic bucketing (MurmurHash3) and variant assignment.
+- **🧪 A/B Testing & Experiments**: Built-in experimentation engine with deterministic bucketing (MurmurHash3) and variant assignment.
 - **🎯 Advanced Targeting**: Target users by Region, App Version (SemVer), OS, Language, or Custom Attributes.
 - **🛡️ Safety First**: Offline-first architecture, automatic rollback to last good snapshot, and thread-safe concurrency.
-- **📊 Analytics Ready**: Hooks for exposure tracking (assignment events) to integrate with Google Analytics, Segment, or Mixpanel.
+- **📊 Analytics Ready**: Hooks for exposure tracking (assignment events) to integrate with Google Analytics, Amplitude, Mixpanel, or Segment.
 - **🕵️ Debug Dashboard**: A drop-in **Compose Multiplatform** UI for inspecting flags, forcing overrides, and diagnostics.

 ---